romkatv/zsh4humans/README.md

 # Zsh for Humans

-A turnkey configuration for [Z shell](https://en.wikipedia.org/wiki/Z_shell) that aims to work really well out of the box.
+A turnkey configuration for Zsh that aims to work really well out of the box.
 It combines the best Zsh plugins into a coherent whole that feels like a finished product rather than a DIY starter kit.

 If you want a great shell that just works, this project is for you.